fares-data-build-tool/create-data/repos/fdbt-netex-output/README.md

 ## Tips

-There's a few conecpts it's good to grasp prior to working with the netex repo.
+There's a few concepts it's good to grasp prior to working with the netex repo.

 ### JSON -> XML Parsing

 We use the xml2json node package to parse JSON into XML.
-There's some quirks to how it translates JSON to XML, here's a few examples.
+There's some quirks to how it translates JSON to XML, here's an example to highlight these.

 #### Example